 Voice Search Is Eliminating Screens

 As applications are becoming better at understanding voice commands, screens are becoming redundant.
 Hands-free tools like Apple Siri and Amazon Alexa can help users find out what they want without having to check a screen.
-No surprise then that Gartner predicts that 30% of all searches will be screenless by 2020.
+No surprise then that Gartner estimates 30% of all searches are screenless.